 Our staff loves reading so much that we created our very own book blog to tell you all about it!
-Whether it's James Patterson, Patricia Cornwell or even Judy Blume, find out about all the latest and greatest books from us!
+Whether it is reading the latest novel or revisiting a classic.
+Follow our discussions from book club, to movie suggestions, and so much more.

 With The Walking Dead returning to television this past Sunday, readers who can't seem to get enough zombies may be interested in checking out the "Ex-Heroes" series by Peter Clines.
 As it happens, the blurb on the front cover comes from our blog's last featured author, Ernest Cline: "I loved this pop culture-infused tale of shamed superheroes struggling to survive a zombie apocalypse in the ruins of Hollywood.
 It's The Avengers meets The Walking Dead with a large order of epic served on the side."
 Read on and see if you agree with Mr. Cline...